dattgoswami/BookSummaries/1_MCS.md

 6. Use correlation IDs to track user requests and understand the flow of calls.
 7. Use monitoring to gain insights into system performance, plan capacity, troubleshoot issues, and understand user experience.

-# Building Microservices: Chapter 9 - Security Cheatsheet & Key Takeaways:
+# Building Microservices: Chapter 9 - Security

 **1. Shared Secret Communication:**
    - Implement a secure protocol for sharing secrets or keys for authentication.